Julie Benning

 Peak, the daughter of Knoxville veterinarian and former city councilman Dr. Frank Peak and Mary Peak, had just returned to the Wartburg College campus in Waverly the day before to begin her sophomore year with plans to major in journalism.
 Peak told friends she was going shopping Monday afternoon but never returned to the campus that night.

-Investigators cited a number of similarities in the Benning and Peak slayings, and FBI criminologists were consulted to determine if the same person murdered both young women.
+Investigators cited several similarities in the Benning and Peak slayings, and FBI criminologists were consulted to determine if the same person murdered both young women.

 Both Benning and Peak were attractive and described as “outgoing” or “popular.”
 Both disappeared in broad daylight.
 Both women’s bodies were found nude, but due to decomposition, authorities never said whether they were able to determine if Benning had been sexually molested.